markomanninen/verbalai/README.md

 ## Customization

 You can customize various settings of the VerbalAI chatbot by modifying the command-line arguments.
-Run `verbalai --help` to see the available options.

 Some notable options include:
 - `-l, --language`: Set the language code for speech recognition (default: en-US)